General Radial-Composition Correlations in Two-Component Many-Body Systems

-To directly examine the influence of the HO potential, we explicitly test a parameterized central HO potential as $V(r)= V_0(r-r_0)^2$.
-We find that a repulsive HO force ($V_0 < 0$) consistently yields a negative correlation ($\rho \approx -0.8$), contrary to nuclear observations.
+To directly examine the influence of the HO potential, we use a parameterized central-force HO potential $V^S(r)= V_0(r-r_0)^2$ for $S=0,~1$, and apply it to the same reference nuclei as in the random central ensemble.
+We find that a repulsive HO force ($V_0 < 0$) consistently yields a roughly negative correlation ($\rho \approx -0.8$), contrary to nuclear observations.
 For attractive forces ($V_0 > 0$), the linearity is remarkably robust against the potential sharpness ($V_0$), yet sensitive to the potential minimum $r_0$.
 Strong positive correlations ($\rho \approx 1$) only emerge when the minimum is localized within $r_0 < 1.5\sqrt{\hbar/m\omega}$; as $r_0$ increases, the correlation rapidly degrades to $\rho \approx -0.8$.
-These results demonstrate that the $\Delta R_{\rm np}-I$ linearity is a hallmark of an attractive, short-range central HO interaction.
+We call a minimum near zero ``short range".
+Our results then show that the $\Delta R-I$ linearity is a hallmark of an attractive, short-range central HO interaction.

-It should be noted that the correlations in Fig. \ref{fig:RVR} do not imply that the selected samples possess an exact HO potential globally.
-If that were the case, a rigorous global correlation between $\overline{V^S_{n^\prime nl}}$ and $\langle n^\prime l|r^2|nl\rangle$ would persist across all matrix elements.
-Instead, $\overline{V^S_{n^\prime nl}}$ represents an ensemble average; individually, a sample may only capture key HO-like features in a few critical two-body elements, which is sufficient to induce the observed $\Delta R_{\rm np}-I$ linearity.
-Indeed, any short-range potential with an attractive well near $r=0$ can be expanded as an HO potential in the low-energy limit.
-This may explain why the Skyrme force, characterized by a dominant attractive zero-range $t_0$ term ($t_0 \approx -2.0(5)\times 10^3$ MeV$\cdot$fm$^3$), frequently reproduces the observed linearity \cite{lei2025robustlinearcorrelationsrelated}, and why diverse theoretical frameworks \cite{MYERS1969395,MYERS1974186,MYERS1980267,PETHICK1996173} converge on this result by virtue of the short-range attraction inherent in realistic nuclear forces.
-To confirm this universality, we construct random short-range ensemble with radial potential as

-where a positive $V_0$ ensures attraction and the critical distance $1.5\sqrt{\hbar/m\omega}$ is informed by our earlier finding regarding the localization of the potential minimum for strong $\Delta R_{\rm np}-I$ correlation.
-Remarkably, even with $V_0=1$, over 78.7\% of the samples exhibit $\rho > 0.9$ (Fig. \ref{fig:r-dis}); for $V_0\geq 2$, the strong linearity becomes an inevitable emergent property, i.e., $P(\rho>0.9) \approx 100\%$.
-This ensemble calculations directly identify short-range attraction as the essential ingredient for the $\Delta R_{\rm np}-I$ correlation.